Implicit Bonded Discrete Element Method with Manifold Optimization: Results and Discussion

-This experiment aims to investigate and compare the simulation time of the implicit and explicit simulation methods for varying stiffness levels and scales using the beam drape scenario.
-We plotted two curves to examine the relationship between simulation time and stiffness, as well as simulation time and scale.
-Our results show that the implicit method outperforms the explicit method by 3 to 6 times in terms of runtime.
+\paragraph{Beam Drape} This experiment investigates and compares the simulation time of the implicit and explicit simulation methods using the beam drape scenario with different stiffness levels.
+Two curves are plotted in Figure \ref{fig:beam_drape_stiffness} to examine the relationship between simulation time and stiffness, as well as simulation time and scale.
+Our results show that the implicit method outperforms the explicit method by $3$ to $6$ times in terms of run time.